olivierlacan/olivierlacan.com/_posts/2017-11-30-human-errors.md

 not updated to reflect the new behavior, which resulted in this odd behavior.

-Ten months ago I filed [a bug report][kwargs] to address this issue in CRuby.
+In February 2017 I filed [a bug report][kwargs] to address this issue in CRuby.
 Nobuyoshi "nobu" Nakada provided a fix which resulted in the following improvement:

 ```
-irb(main):005:0> explode("abcd")
+explode("abcd")
 ArgumentError: wrong number of arguments
 (given 1, expected 0; required keyword: code)
   from (irb):1:in `explode'
   from (irb):5
-  from /.../2.5.0-preview1/bin/irb:11:in `<main>'
+  from /.../2.5.0/bin/irb:11:in `<main>'
 ```

 Before you send me an email to say that the `given 1, expected 0` part is still confusing, I know.
-That's a bit harder to fix and I hope we can address it before Ruby 2.5 comes out on Christmas.
-Otherwise it will sadly have to wait for a patch release later on.
+That's a bit harder to fix and I hope we can address it in future Ruby patches since this change is already included in Ruby 2.5 which came out on December 25th, 2017.

 Still!
 At least now if you have the courage or the attention span to keep reading the error message til the end, you will see